English Literature

 Component 3 - Literature Post-1900 (non-exam assessment): A close study of three texts, one each of poetry, prose and drama, written post-1900, including one text written post-2000.
 Learners will have the opportunity to choose a text for study in this unit.

-A Grade 5 or higher in English Language and English Literature at GCSE.
+Grade 5 or above in English Language and English Literature.

 A genuine enthusiasm for reading – you are going to need to do a lot of it, not only set texts but a wide range of background material.